 Occasional Papers and Special Publications typically are focused on museum-based natural history research and involve specimens that are archived in accredited museums.
 Relevant topics include, but are not limited to, taxonomic studies, faunal lists, species descriptions, zoonoses, distributional records, and field and museum techniques and methodology, including molecular methods that are applicable to field or museum research.

 Publication in these series is available to all authors without regard to their association to Texas Tech University.
-Authors who plan to submit manuscripts to these series should refer to both the Museum Publications Policy and the Guidelines and Procedures for Authors for more information.
+Authors who plan to submit manuscripts to these series should refer to the Guidelines and Procedures for Authors for more information.

 This series is composed of short to moderate length scientific papers and treatises (4-32 printed pages).
 The Museum strives to produce 10 or more Occasional Papers annually.
 The timely production of Occasional Papers receives priority over Special Publications.